RutgersCSSystems/fire-yolov5/README.md

 ```

 #### Long Running (> 1 hour)
-We now discuss the results for long-running workloads, which can vary from tens
+We now discuss the results for long running workloads which can vary from tens
-of minutes to a few hours, depending on the machine configuration.
+of minutes to few hours dependent on the machine configuration.

 ##### Running Snappy (Memory Budget)

-Snappy experiment runs the Snappy benchmark that concurrently compresses different
+Snappy experiment runs Snappy benchmark that concurrently compresses different
 folders across threads.
 We generate an input of around 300GB-350GB of data.
 The
 scripts also reduce the available memory for the application to study the
-effectiveness of CrossPrefetch under reducing memory capacity.
+effectivenss of CrossPrefetch under reducing memory capacity.

 ```
 cd $BASE/appbench/apps/snappy-c